-University of Pittsburgh - Pittsburgh Campus is a public institution situated in Pittsburgh, Pennsylvania.
+Located in Pittsburgh, Pennsylvania, University of Pittsburgh - Pittsburgh Campus is a public institution.
 The surrounding area of the school is a good match for students who enjoy city life.

 What Is University of Pittsburgh - Pittsburgh Campus Known For?

-- On average, it takes about 4.2 years for students from Pitt to earn a bachelor's degree.
-This is excellent when compared to the average of 4.4 years.
+- It takes the average Pitt student 4.2 years to graduate.
+This is pretty good when compared to the national rate of 4.4 years.

 University of Pittsburgh - Pittsburgh Campus Rankings